 - Lamb, pork, venison, and beef ribs

 Poultry bones have a higher calcium content than other bones, so if you are using edible bones to supply your dog’s total calcium needs, then try to incorporate some poultry bones into their diet.

 If poultry is an allergy trigger for your dog, opt for lamb or pork ribs instead.
 They provide the closest amount of calcium to poultry.

-A recreational bone are meant for chewing but not necessarily eating.
+A recreational bone is meant for chewing but not necessarily eating.
 These bones are much harder and should always be fed with caution and under supervision.
 They do have nutritional value, but because they are not meant to be consumed, they will not replace the need for edible bone in their diet.

 The purpose of offering recreational bones is dental health, jaw exercise, and mental stimulation.
-It’s a nice treat, but is not technically a part of their diet.
+It’s a nice treat but is not technically a part of their diet.
 Dogs can eat these bones, but there are risks.